d834256/ZIGGAZIGAH/devdiary/20210519_introductions.md

-# Wednesday 19th August 2021.
+# Introductions, Wednesday 19th August 2021
-# Introductions.

 Introductions, as if any were needed, are hard.
 I am tormented with an idea for a project which is burning a hole in my concentration so large you could drive a truck through it.
 The need to document my madness is strong.
 So, buckle up.